arifalmas/Tailwind-CSS-4.0/README.md

 Overall Tailwind CSS 4.0 aims to provide a faster and more flexible framework while simplifying outdated utilities.
 Review the 4.0 release notes for full details.

 # Practical Examples:

+Tailwind CSS 4.0 lets you change themes and plugins using CSS instead of JavaScript.
+Here's how you can do it: